Entertainment & Festivals In Italy

 In Parma during September and October, the Regio Theatre holds the Verdi Festival.
 This event highlights performances of all Giuseppe Verdi’s pieces.

-If in Marostica in Veneto during September, one must check out the Marostica Living Chess Game.
+In Marostica, Veneto during September, check out the Marostica Living Chess Game.
 Just as it sounds, the event features locals dressed as living chess pieces playing a live game on a massive chess board in the town’s square.

-Foodies will delight in the many culinary festivals held throughout Italy, particularly during Fall harvest.
-In October, Perugia holds the Eurochocolate Festival – an event that celebrates and features many varieties of the city’s local delicacy of chocolate.
-Another precious product of Italy is the white truffle, the star of the Alba International White Truffle festival.
-Held every October and November, it features all things white truffle – including tastings, cooking classes, auctions, and more – for over a month.
+Foodies will delight in the culinary festivals throughout Italy, particularly during Fall harvest.
+In October, Perugia holds the Eurochocolate Festival – an event that celebrates the many varieties of the city’s local delicacy of chocolate.
+Another product of Italy is the white truffle, the star of the Alba International White Truffle festival.
+Held every October and November, it features all things white truffle – including tastings, cooking classes, and more.

 Practically a season all its own, Vendemmia – grape harvesting – in Italy is the source of many local events and festivities during Fall.
 More than simply a harvest, Vendemmia is a time of ample celebration of the year’s grape crops as well as Italian culture.
 With wine being such a central cultural and socio-economical product, the hard effort of the farmers and pickers brings together everyone in each town that wine is produced.
 A variety of parties and events are always held to commemorate the culmination of a year’s labor and the celebration of Vendemmia.